 Child should tell a trusted adult what just happened.Someone your child does not know well asks your child to get into his car.Child should not go with him.

-Child should tell a trusted adult what just happened.A teenager or adult asks your child to keep a secret from you.Child should be instructed to tell you.A teenager or adult exposes private parts of his body in front of your child.Child should leave the situation immediately and tell you, a teacher, or a police officer.Someone deliberately tries to touch any part of your child’s body in the bathing suit area.Child should know that he has the right to say NO to anyone who touches him.
-Child should leave situation immediately and tell you.Your child wants to play in a deserted house or building, or an isolated area where there are few other people around.Child should stay away from deserted houses and buildings.
-Child should not play in isolated areas.Someone your child does not know well offers your child candy, gifts, drugs, or money.Child should refuse any offering from someone that he does not know well.Someone befriends you to get close to your child.Stay alert.
+Child should tell a trusted adult what just happened.A teenager or adult asks your child to keep a secret from you.Child should be instructed to tell you.A teenager or adult exposes private parts of his body in front of your child.Child should leave the situation right away and tell you, a teacher, or a police officer.Someone deliberately tries to touch any part of your child’s body in the bathing suit area.Child should know that he or she has the right to say NO to anyone who touches him.
+Child should leave the situation and tell you right away.Your child wants to play in a deserted house or building, or an isolated area where there are few other people around.Child should stay away from deserted houses and buildings.
+Child should not play in isolated areas.Someone your child does not know well offers your child candy, gifts, drugs, or money.Child should refuse any offering from someone that he or she does not know well.Someone befriends you to get close to your child.Stay alert.
 Child should not be left alone with this person.